Omega-3s Might Ease Sore Muscles After Workouts

 What About Strength, Performance and Blood Markers?

-When it comes to strength and performance, the picture is much less clear.
+When it comes to strength and performance, the picture is much fuzzier.
 Some trials report slightly better strength retention after muscle-damaging exercise with omega-3s, while others show no difference from placebo.

-One challenge is that studies use very different exercise models and tests.
+One problem is that studies use very different exercise models and tests.
 Some look at isometric knee extensions, others at squat jumps, sprints, or endurance tasks.

-That mix makes it hard to compare results or pool data in a meaningful way.
-Small sample sizes in many trials add another layer of uncertainty.
+That mix makes it hard to compare results or combine the data in a useful way.
+Small sample sizes in many trials add yet another layer of “well, maybe” to the whole story.

 Blood markers tell a similarly mixed story.
 In some studies, omega-3s appear to blunt rises in CK or LDH, suggesting less membrane damage or faster repair.

 In others, enzyme levels and inflammatory cytokines like IL-6 and TNF look nearly identical between supplement and placebo groups.
-The review notes that trained athletes may show smaller changes in these markers regardless of supplements because their muscles are already more resistant to damage.
+The review notes that trained athletes may show smaller changes in these markers no matter what they take, because their muscles are already tougher to damage.

 How Could Omega-3s Help Your Muscles Recover?